linuxone-community-cloud/technical-resources/deploy-virtual-server.md

    ![alt text](images-deploy/ssp-login.png "Self-Service Portal login page")

-2) Now is a good time to change your password to one that is secure easy for you to remember.
-This can be done after the initial sign in.
+2) Now is a good time to change your password to one that is secure and easy for you to remember.

     1) Click your **username** from the upper right corner of the Home page.
     2) Select **Account Settings**.
     3) Provide the necessary information to change your password.